 Usually the desire to start a neighborhood association comes up when someone wants to socialize more with their neighbors or when there are problems that are beyond the capacity of one household or block to resolve.
 On this page, we'll refer to the initial problem or group of problems that cause you to think of starting a neighborhood organization as the "first issue."

 Actually our friends from community organizing would say that we are using those terms incorrectly.
 Being more disciplined, we should say that a problem is a broad area of concern, while an issue is built around a solution or partial solution to a problem.
+But we are going to use the "first issue" term because we hope you turn a problem into an issue as soon as possible.

 While you can sometimes bring together one great meeting around discussion of a problem, if you want to organize people on a more permanent basis by forming a neighborhood group, you need an issue.
+The danger of sticking with discussing a problem is that eventually your potential organization could degenerate into just a gripe session.
+Many families and individuals simply don't have the time or energy for attending meetings where complaining is the only item on the agenda.

 Make no mistake about it: we think your first issue should be tightly focused.
 Even if you live in a neighborhood that has been trashed by poverty, crime, drugs, abandonment, and disinvestment, wrap that into one issue name that represents part of the solution to your multi-faceted problem, and stay with it.